curl/everything-curl/libcurl/sharing.md

 ## Unshare

-A transfer will use the share object during its transfer and share what that object has been specified to share with other handles sharing the same object.
+A transfer uses the share object during its transfer and share what that object has been specified to share with other handles sharing the same object.

 In a subsequent transfer, `CURLOPT_SHARE` can be set to NULL to prevent a